JINHUILYU/DSVA-Framework/README.md

 from dsva import EnhancedDSVFramework from ablation import DSVFrameworkAblation

-sentence = "At intersections, ego must yield to vehicles from the right."
+sentence = "It is never the case that a and b hold at the same time."

 # Enhanced version (with examples)
 enhanced = EnhancedDSVFramework()